P^2O: Joint Policy and Prompt Optimization: Introduction

 Common approaches to mitigate exploration challenges include curriculum learning strategies, which progressively introduce harder samples as training advances~\citep{blakeman2025nemotron}, and various reward shaping techniques that provide intermediate feedback.
 However, curriculum learning requires heuristic-based and computationally expensive schedule generation~\citep{bercovich2025llama}, while reward shaping demands domain-specific expert heuristics.

 The recent success of prompt optimization methods~\citep{fernando2023promptbreeder,opsahl-ong-etal-2024-optimizing,yuksekgonul2025optimizing} offers a compelling way to break this stalemate.
 These methods demonstrate that even when a model fails to solve a hard problem under a standard policy, a carefully evolved prompt can often elicit the correct reasoning path.
 This implies that the solution lies within the model's latent search space but is inaccessible via standard gradient ascent~\citep{zelikman2022star}.
-As illustrated in Figure~\ref{fig:concept}, we visualize this mechanism as the red arrow: optimized prompts act as a bridge, enabling the model to ``jump'' out of the local optimum ($\rho_{\text{init}}$) and cross the reward-sparse valley.
-However, relying solely on inference-time prompts is insufficient; the ultimate goal is to internalize these capabilities.
-Therefore, the ``jump'' must be followed by consolidation—represented by the white arrows ascending the second peak—where the model parameters are updated to master the new region ($\rho_{\text{opt}}$).
+As illustrated in Figure~\ref{fig:concept}, optimized prompts act as a bridge, enabling the model to ``jump'' out of the local optimum ($\rho_{\text{init}}$) and cross the reward-sparse valley.
+However, relying solely on inference-time prompts is insufficient.
+The ``jump'' must be followed by internalization, where the model parameters are updated to master the new region ($\rho_{\text{opt}}$).

 Building on this intuition, we propose P$^2$O (Joint \textbf{P}olicy and \textbf{P}rompt \textbf{O}ptimization), a novel framework that synergizes adaptive prompt evolution with reinforcement learning to overcome the hard sample bottleneck.
 Specifically, P$^2$O identifies challenging instances during training and employs the Genetic-Pareto (GEPA)~\citep{agrawal2025gepa} prompt optimization algorithm to evolve prompts that elicit successful reasoning chains.
 Rather than relying on inference-time prompting, we utilize these improved trajectories as supervision signals, enabling the policy to internalize reasoning patterns directly into its parameters.
-This creates a virtuous cycle: as the model improves, previously hard samples become tractable, and GEPA focuses its efforts on the new frontier of difficulty.
-Finally, to verify the effectiveness of our method, we evaluate P$^2$O on representative reasoning benchmarks, demonstrating its superior performance compared to baselines.
+This creates a self-reinforcing cycle: as the model improves, previously hard samples become tractable, and GEPA focuses its efforts on the new frontier of difficulty.
+Experiments on representative reasoning benchmarks demonstrate that P$^2$O consistently outperforms various baselines.